autodesk-platform-services/aps-model-clash-powerbi/WebSample/README.md

 ### Demo 2: PowerBI Anlaysis
 1. When **Matrix View by Object Count of Active Clash** is ready, click one cell which has value.
-2. The corresponding pair of documents (LEFT & RIGHT) will be loaded in the Forge Viewer
+2. The corresponding pair of documents (LEFT & RIGHT) will be loaded in the APS Viewer
 3. At the same time, the corresponding PowerBI report is loaded.
 It indicates the clashes by object categories, and clustered by the two documents.
 4. Click a category, the corresponding table records will be shown up in the table view of PowerBI.
-The classes will be highlighted in the Forge Viewer.
+The classes will be highlighted in the APS Viewer.
 All objects of LEFT document will be in red, while objects of RIGHT document will be in blue.
 5. Click **Export Data** of PowerBI view to add the filtered records to Excel.
 6. Click a single record in the table view, the clahes will be highlighted as well.